 For the maximum benefit, it is important to take herbs in the form that best captures and preserves their active constituents.
 Liquid herbal extracts achieve this, so they are the most beneficial form of herbs available on the market today.

 Extracts aren’t exposed to oxygen and light the way some capsules and tablets are, therefore their potency remains firm.
-There is less fillers and inactive ingredients in extracts as well.
+There are fewer fillers and inactive ingredients in extracts as well.

-When trying to decide what form of product is best for you consider a tincture or extract for maximum absorption, potency, and your greatest advantage.
-Although the science is there many have questions they would like answered before taking such a strong herbal medicine.
-In this article we will touch on a few basic questions on tinctures and how they are made.
+When trying to decide what form of a product is best for you to consider a tincture or extract for maximum absorption, potency, and your greatest advantage.
+Although the science is there many have questions they would like answered before taking such strong herbal medicine.
+In this article, we will touch on a few basic questions on tinctures and how they are made.

 How are tinctures made?